Applications for Fall 2019-Summer 2020 Session projects will be open Wednesday, January 23rd until Tuesday, April 10th at 11:59pm EST.

-ABOUT SESSION: Artists are given flexible storefront space and resources to realize ambitious projects, with Recess remaining open to the public at every stage of the project’s development.
+ABOUT SESSION: Artists are given flexible space and resources to realize ambitious projects, while Recess remains open to the public at every stage of the project’s development.
 Though similar to a residency program, Session goes beyond the traditional structure to facilitate interactions between artists and audiences throughout the creative process.
 We encourage artists to engage with their audience in a manner specific to their creative goals, while using Recess as a studio, exhibition space, stage, and/or experimental platform to generate new work.

 THE SPACE: Recess’s Session program is located at 46 Washington Avenue in Brooklyn.
-The 1,760 square-foot space features high ceilings and a glass storefront window that opens to our Recess resource room and also visibly links artists to the street, the neighborhood, and the public.
-In addition, this space offers wifi, a kitchenette, tools, AV equipment, basic woodshop equipment, storage for project materials, and access to Assembly artist apprentices.
-Photos and a floor plan of the new space can be found here.
-Public hours in Brooklyn are Tuesday–Saturday, 12-6pm; Thursday, 2-8pm.
+The Session gallery is approximately 1,000 square-feet and features high ceilings and a glass storefront window that opens to our Assembly gallery and storefront, the neighborhood, and the public.
+In addition, this space offers wifi, a kitchenette, tools, AV equipment, basic woodshop equipment, basic silk screening facilities, storage for project materials, and access to Assembly artist apprentices.
+Photos and a floor plan of the space can be found here.
+Public hours are Tuesday–Saturday, 12-6pm; Thursday, 2-8pm.

 SELECTION CRITERIA: Recess will only consider complete proposals submitted in the correct format; please read submission guidelines carefully.
-Session artists will be selected based on the conceptual rigor and artistic quality of their proposal and their potential to work productively within the unique program environment.
-Successful applicants will articulate a particular need to work in a manner that expands beyond traditional studio methods and gallery exhibition formats.
+Session artists will be selected based on the conceptual rigor and artistic quality of their proposal, their project’s alignment with our mission, and the artist’s potential to work productively within the unique program environment.
+Successful applicants will articulate a particular need to expand beyond traditional studio methods and gallery exhibition formats and engage an inclusive public or specific community group.

 Proposals will be evaluated with the following criteria in mind: